-- it believes that all Call-For-Proposals from Agent_SP are interesting to it, or - a third party agent knowing the needs of Agent_C and understanding this CFP has recommended Agent_C to answer this CFP, or
+- it believes that all CFPs from Agent SP are interesting to it, or, - a third party agent knowing the needs of Agent C and understanding this CFP has recommended Agent C to answer this CFP, or, - it has behaviour referring to the electronic commerce domain (that is at least the case in this example).

-• it has behavior referring to the electronic commerce domain (that is at least the case in this example).
+Following the CFP of Agent SP, three different protocols of interaction could be considered:

-Following the Call-For-Proposals of Agent_SP, three different protocols of interaction could be considered :
+- 1. Agent C queries Agent SP to know if other ontologies can be used in this CFP.
+Agent SP answers that the sell-products ontology can be used.
+If Agent C does not know this ontology (this general case does not apply in this example), the process of interaction is repeated. - 2.
+Agent C queries the DF to determine if it knows OAs providing access to electronic commerce domain.
+The DF answers to Agent C with a list of OAs including OA1.
+Agent C queries all these OAs about ontologies related to the sell-wholesale-products.
+OA1 informs Agent C that the sell-wholesale-products ontology is an extension of sell-wholesale-products ontology.
+Agent C asks Agent SP if it can use the sell-products ontology. - 3.
+Agent C queries the DF to determine if it knows the address of OA1 which the DF gives back.
+Agent C queries OA1 about ontologies and OA1 informs Agent C that the sell-wholesale-products ontology is an extension of sell-products ontology.
+Agent C asks Agent SP if it can use the sell-products ontology.

-- 1. Agent_C queries Agent_SP to know if other ontologies can be used in this Call-For-Proposals.
-Agent_SP answers that the OA1@iiop://cnet.fr/sell-products ontology can be used.
-If Agent_C does not know this ontology (this general case does not apply in this example), the process of interaction is repeated. - 2.
-Agent_C queries the DF to determine if it knows OAs providing access to electronic commerce domain.
-DF answers to Agent_C with a list of OAs including OA1.
-Agent-C queries all these OAs about ontologies related to the OA1@iiop://cnet.fr/sell-wholesale-products.
-OA1 informs Agent_C that the "OA1@iiop://cnet.fr/sell-wholesale-products" ontology is an extension of "OA1@iiop://cnet.fr/sell-wholesale-product" ontology.
-Agent_C asks Agent_SP if it can use the "OA1@iiop://cnet.fr/sell-product" ontology. - 3.
-Agent_C queries the DF to determine if it knows OA1's address.
-DF gives back the OA1's address.
-Agent-C queries OA1 about ontologies.
-OA1 informs Agent_C that the OA1@iiop://cnet.fr/sell-wholesaleproducts ontology is an extension of OA1@iiop://cnet.fr/sell-product ontology.
-Agent_C asks Agent_SP if it can use the OA1@iiop://cnet.fr/sell-product ontology.
+2.3.3 Scenario 3 - Equivalence Testing

-5.3.3 Scenario 3 - testing equivalence
+In this scenario an agent has to check the logical equivalence of two ontologies:

-In this scenario an agent has to check the logical equivalence of two ontologies.
+1. An ontology designer in US declares the car-product ontology and associated this to the ontology agent OA2, which is referred within the OA2 under the name car-product, following the FIPA ontologies naming scheme.

-- An ontology designer in U.S declares the ontology "car-product' to the ontology agent OA2, which is referred within the OA2 under the name OA2@http://makers.ford.com/car-product, following the FIPA ontologies naming scheme; - The ontology designer declares a complete French translation of its ontology "car-product" to the ontology agent OA1 in France under the name OA1@http://www.ford.fr/voiture.
+- 2. The ontology designer declares a complete French translation of its car-product ontology to the ontology agent OA1 in France as the voiture ontology.
 Moreover these two ontologies are declared equivalent to OA1.
-The exact mapping is provided to the OA1; - Agent A2 (in US) requests OA2 to provide an ontology of domain "cars"; the ontology name OA2@http:// makers.ford.com/car-product is returned; - Agent A2 wants to communicate with A1 in France about "cars" with the ontology OA2@http:// makers.ford.com/car-product.
-Note that agent A1 does not know this ontology. - Agent A1 queries if OA1 is able to provide an ontology equivalent to OA2@http://makers.ford.com/carproduct; - OA1 returns OA1@http://www.ford.fr/voiture to A1; - A1 informs A2 that these two ontologies OA1@http://www.ford.fr/voiture and OA2@http:// makers.ford.com/car-producare equivalent.
-And that OA1 can be used as a translator. - The dialogue between A1 and A2 can then start.
+The exact mapping is provided to OA1. - 3.
+Agent A (in the US) requests OA2 to provide an ontology of domain cars which returns the ontology name carproduct. - 4.
+Agent A wants to communicate with Agent B (in France) about cars with the ontology car-product.
+Note that agent Agent A does not know this ontology. - 5.
+Agent A queries if OA1 is able to provide an ontology equivalent to car-product.
+If it is, OA1 returns voiture to Agent A; - 6.
+Agent A informs Agent B that these two ontologies voiture and car-product are equivalent and that OA1 can be used as a translator. - 7.
+The dialogue between Agent A and Agent B can then start.

-5.3.4 Scenario 4 - finding ontologies
+2.3.4 Scenario 4 - Ontology Location

-In this scenario, an agent A wants to know the list of ontologies referring to the "car" term.
-The agent believes that such ontology exists because it has received a natural language request from a user including this term.
-However, it has no idea of the kind of concepts underlying this symbol, and it would like to access its definition without any human intervention.
+In this scenario, an Agent A wants to know the list of ontologies referring to the term car.
+The agent believes that such an ontology exists because it has received a natural language request from a user including this term.
+However, it has no idea of the kind of concepts underlying this symbol, and it would like to access to definition without any human intervention.